-As most social media companies depend on advertisement revenue, the higher the daily active users or the DAUs figure, the more money they will make.
+As most social media companies depend on advertising revenue, the higher the DAU figure, the more revenue they will make.

 For your information, Pinterest does not specifically publish a DAU figure.